vosechu/vosechu.github.io/curriculum/performance-metrics.md

 * Use a mediator to communicate between objects
 * Ensure that objects are getting destroyed and not becoming zombies
 * Connect to a central RESTful API to fetch data for models and collections
+* Use a router to enable navigation

-Students at the advanced level will be able to: (with some reference material):
+Students at the advanced level will be able to (with some reference material):
 * Use grunt to create your application
 * Use ERB or Haml to prepopulate collections on load
 * Use Websockets or EventSource to continually monitor models/collections